jamyooes/DOTWebMap/README.md

 The control allows the user to select a politcal boundadry.
 It is advised to select only one politcal boundary.
 The politcal boundaries are the Assembly District, Borough, Congressional District, City Council District, Community District, Senate District.
+The controls will be in the upper right hand corner of the map
 ![](https://github.com/jamyooes/DOTWebMap/blob/main/walkthrough/control.png)

 ## Asset information and zooming